Environment Variables

 Local Development

 The system expects you to store environment variables in local dev in two different places.
-First one is your custom environment variables to go in environment/localhost.(js|json|ts|yaml|yml)

-.
-Second one is Enginge recognized system variables (listed at the end of this document) in the .env
+file for reading your system variables.
+These environment variables are Enginge recognized system variables (listed at the end of this document) in the .env

 file in the root of your repo (not within the /